G6EJD/ESP8266-NTP-time-on-an-OLED-with-WiFi-Manager/README.md

 Get the NtpClient from here: https://github.com/arduino-libraries/NTPClient

-Ensure you have selcted the correct display size, in the adafruit_SSD1306.h file ensure it looks like this:
+Ensure you have selected the correct display size in the adafruit_SSD1306.h file so that it looks like this: find the line that beings '#define
-#define
 SSD1306_64_48
 //   #define SSD1306_128_64
 //   #define SSD1306_128_32
 //   #define SSD1306_96_16

-Use comments to take out the unwated display size, you need 96x48 pixels.
+Then use comments to take out the unwanted display sizes, you need 96x48 pixels.